Silver Strand Training Complex: Operations

-Today the 578 acre facility provides an excellent training environment with waterborne approaches from both the Pacific Ocean and San Diego Bay sides.
+Today the 578 acre facility allegedly provides a helpful training environment with waterborne approaches from both the Pacific Ocean and San Diego Bay sides.
 Offshore the Coronado Roads area is used for ship systems testing.
 The city-like layout of the base also provides a realistic site for critical urban warfare training.

 For amphibious operations training the beaches of the base have been designated Beach White, and Beach Purple, each with two training lanes.
 In 2010, the Navy proposed increased training, including mine-sweeping training, amphibious operations, as well as special warfare operations.
 This faced opposition during public hearings by environmentalist, due to possible impact upon the California least tern, San Diego fairy shrimp, and to a lesser extent the Western snowy plover.
 Later that year new warning signs were put up by the Navy warning of increased training, and of endangered species.
 A ten-year-long, 818-page environmental impact statement was released relating to this proposed increased activity, it was created with the assistance of the United States Fish and Wildlife Service.
 Sailors and Marines, training on the Complex are provided maps to avoid environmentally sensitive areas, and conduct clean-ups to minimize impact on those areas supervised by local organizations and the EPA.
-In an unrelated proposal, the base's water area will be used for training by the Littoral Combat Ships for antisubmarine warfare; the Navy has filed its impact upon wildlife with NOAA as it relates to the Marine Mammal Protection Act.
+In an unrelated proposal, the base's water area will be used for training by the littoral combat ships for antisubmarine warfare; the Navy has filed its impact upon wildlife with NOAA as it relates to the Marine Mammal Protection Act.

 In September 2014, the Navy proposed demolishing the Wullenweber Antenna Array stating it was obsolete equipment.
 By early 2015, the array had been demolished.

 Construction of the coastal campus of Special Warfare Command seen from San Diego Bay National Wildlife Refuge, in October 2017.